robinroche/rpi-temp-logger/README.md

 - The temperature sensor measures the temperature every 10 minutes,
 - The RPi acquires this data and connects to this webpage,
 - The data is added to a database table,
-- The data is then retrieved and displayed in the graph below using [Highcharts](http://www.highcharts.com/).
+- The data is then retrieved and displayed in a graph using [Highcharts](http://www.highcharts.com/).

 ![System architecture](http://robinroche.com/webpage/images/temp_log_archi.PNG)